Last update: February 2022

 Consult the Academic Calendar.

-Orientation will be held online through our own Orientation portal.
-You will be sent the instructions to access Orientation when it is available for your starting semester.
-You will learn about TUJ, our campus and facilities, our academic program and majors, getting involved with the TUJ community, and registering for your first semester classes.
+Orientation will be held online through a course in your Canvas portal, accessible through TUportal.
+You will learn about TUJ, our campus and facilities, academic program and majors, getting involved with the TUJ community, and registering for your first semester classes.

 As long as you have a FAFSA for the intended academic year on file with Temple University listed, TUJ’s Financial Aid Coordinator will work with Main Campus Student Financial Services (SFS) regarding your FAFSA.
 You will be informed of these estimates during the visa application period of your starting semester.
 Typically, FAFSA estimates are available about 1-2 months before the visa application deadline for your starting semester.
 To learn how to apply for FAFSA at TUJ, consult Main Campus Student Financial Services (SFS) New Tab.